KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 * To what degree is product/service a compelling purchase?

 ### Primary Users
+For whom are we creating value?
+Who are our most important customers?

 ### User Segmentation
 * Number of United Methodist members (U.S.): 7,725,039